AnaStasia1331/ms4-recipe-book/README.md

 ## Testing User Stories from User Experience (UX) Section

 The detailed test cases and the results can be found in [TESTING.md](https://github.com/AnaStasia1331/ms4-recipe-book/tree/master/TESTING.md) file.
-The tests numbering (up to 13) matches the user story numbering.
+The tests numbering (up to 13) matches the user stories numbering.

 ## Bugs discovered and fixed:
 Some major and minor bugs were found and fixed when working on the project.
 Among them incorrect redirection to Stripe, mistakenly shown error messages, failure on sending out emails, css issues and others.
+The latest fix was done for the bug: edit or view recipe urls of user A can be accessed by user B.

 ## Known bugs:
 1. No errror message is displayed to a user on the Change Password form, when the user enters mismatching password (the form is just reset).
 See the details of the defect under the test 4.5.
 2. 'Please fill in the recipe name field' message appears only when the cursor is located in the field and after pressing the submit key.
 See the details of the defect under the test 7.1.3.
-3. Edit or view recipe urls of user A can be accessed by user B. See the details of the defect under the test 8.1.

 ## Code Validation: